Event code: 79067

 FRICS FSIArb FQSi MCIArb MSISV MCIOB MSProjM MCQI CQP

-Eugenie Lip is an Executive Director with Davis Langdon KPK and heads the Contracts Support Group.
-Eugenie’s unique expertise is in the specialised fields of construction law, contract advisory work, construction contracts, procurement and project delivery strategies, standard contract forms, dispute resolution and management and in all aspects of contract administration and professional practice matters.
+Eugenie Lip is an Executive Director with AECOM Cost Consulting and Project Management (formerly known as Davis Langdon KPK) and heads the Contracts Support Group.
+Eugenie’s unique expertise is in the specialised fields of construction law, contract advisory work, construction contracts, procurement and project delivery strategies, standard contract forms, dispute resolution and management and in all aspects of contract administration of construction projects.

 9th Run: 17 Apr 2019

 Time: 9.00am to 5.30pm

 Refreshments will be provided.
 In keeping with our green and sustainable practices, course notes will be available in e-format.